AlkanSte/Prompts/tech_review.md

 - Tasks with high variability in desired output

 **Commentary:**
-APE and active prompting leverage search and reinforcement techniques to continuously improve prompt quality citeturn0academia20.
+APE and active prompting leverage search and reinforcement techniques to continuously improve prompt quality.

 ---